Harmonic Gearboxes vs. Traditional Gear Systems: Key Differences Explained

 Exploring Traditional Gear Systems

-Traditional gear systems, often made of spur, bevel, or worm gears, are widely used due to their simplicity and reliability.
-These systems are typically characterized by their straightforward design and ease of maintenance.
+Traditional gear systems, typically constructed from spur, bevel, or worm gears, are widely utilized due to their simplicity and durability.
+These systems are usually characterized by their straightforward design and ease of maintenance.

 Key Statistics of Traditional Gear Systems